w3c/scribejs/README.md

     ```

     Furthermore, the W3C logo is _not_ added to the minutes; this can be done by the layout used for the minutes.
 The syntax is (Github) markdown.
 * `kd`: beyond the features of the `md` option, the minutes are generated in [kramdown](https://kramdown.gettalong.org/documentation.html) syntax and not in (standard Github) markdown.
 This is the markdown dialect used by Jekyll; the notable difference, in terms of the generated minutes, is the syntax used to assign an identifier to a header, resolution, or an action.
-(The standard markdown syntax, i.e., `#[header](id:theid)`, is not understood by Jekyll.)
 As a bonus, the resolutions and the actions are assigned a class name (`resolution` and `action`, respectively) which can be used for extra styling.

 #### Generated class names